-Our 2016 annual report, ‘Race Us: Movement Toward Closing the Gaps’ was both a response to the current moment in America, and our pivot as an organization to situate racial equity at the center of our work.
-In our 25th year, we reflected on the reality that race-neutral ways of working have not achieved results at the speed or scale that we are after.
-This collection of essays from staff and partners captures the ways that these conversations have influenced our work over the past year.
+Fiscal year 2017: Race Us: Movement Toward Closing the Gaps was both a response to the current moment in America, and our pivot as an organization to situate racial equity at the center of our work.
+In our 25th year, we reflected on the reality that race-neutral ways of working had not achieved results at the speed or scale we are after.
+This collection of essays from staff and partners captures the ways in which these conversations have influenced our work.